MicrosoftDocs/dataexplorer-docs/data-explorer/manage-cluster-choose-sku.md

 * Development clusters are limited in size and can't grow beyond a single node
 * Azure Data Explorer markup isn't charged for development clusters
-* Limited product SLA for development clusters
+* No SLA for development clusters

 ### Compute SKU types

-Azure Data Explorer cluster supports various SKUs for different types of workloads.
+Azure Data Explorer clusters support various SKUs for different types of workloads.
 Each SKU offers a distinct SSD storage and CPU ratio to help you correctly size your deployment and build cost-optimal solutions for your enterprise analytical workload.

 **Compute optimized**